 We believe and teach . . .

 The Bible tells how a compassionate and righteous God has repaired the broken relationship between himself and his corrupted human creation.
 As a Christian church, our basic mission is to set forth this truth plainly without adding nor subtracting from it.
-(See 2 Corinthians 4:2.)
+We have renounced secret and shameful ways; we do not use deception, nor do we distort the Word of God.
+On the contrary, by setting forth the truth plainly we commend ourselves to everyone’s conscience in the sight of God (2 Corinthians 4:2).

 - God created human beings and determined how we should live and be.

 Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind.
 Love your neighbor as yourself (Luke 10:27).

 - God is Triune, three persons but one God, a fact which transcends all human understanding.

 Hear, O Israel, the Lord our God, the Lord is one (Deuteronomy 6:4).

 Go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit (Matthew 28:19).